 Official launch of Kizumbi Faecal Sludge Treatment Plant in Shinyanga

-Today, 26 January 2022, the first Faecal Sludge Treatment Plant (FSTP) to be constructed in Shinyanga Municipality, was officially launched by the Ambassador of the Kingdom of Netherlands, H.E.
+Today, 26 January 2022, the first Faecal Sludge Treatment Plant (FSTP) constructed in Shinyanga Municipality was officially launched by the Ambassador of the Kingdom of Netherlands, H.E.
 Wiebe de Boer, alongside the Regional Commissioner of Shinyanga, Hon.
 Sophia Mjema.
 This FSTP marks an important step towards providing safe and effective sanitation for the municipality's 200,000 residents.

-The construction of the FSTP is a key part of the WASH SDG programme funded by the Dutch Government and implemented by SNV Netherlands Development Organisation in collaboration with the Shinyanga Water Supply and Sanitation Authority (SHUWASA) and the Shinyanga Municipal Council (SMC).
-The programme aims to sustainably improve access to and use of sanitation services and will also focus on improving hygiene behaviours in urban areas.
+The construction of the FSTP is a key part of the WASH SDG programme funded by the Dutch Government and implemented by SNV in collaboration with the Shinyanga Water Supply and Sanitation Authority (SHUWASA) and the Shinyanga Municipal Council (SMC).
+The programme aims to sustainably improve access to and use of sanitation services and focuses on improving hygiene behaviours in urban areas.

 Soft opening and testing phase

-Following an initial six-month testing phase before hand over to SHUWASA; the mandated entity to run and operate the facility, FSTP stakeholders came together for today's official launch.
+Following an initial six-month testing phase before handing over to SHUWASA; the mandated entity to run and operate the facility, FSTP stakeholders came together for today's official launch.

 The FSTP shot from above